openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 ########################################

 This section describes Open edX installation options and the components that each option includes.
-More details about the various options are at the `Open edX Installation Options`_ page on the edX wiki.

-There are three virtual machine options, which install the Open edX software in a virtual Ubuntu machine.
+There are two virtual machine options, which install the Open edX software in a virtual Ubuntu machine.
 If you prefer, you can install into an Ubuntu machine of your own using the Native installation.

 .. contents::